huly94/smart_museum_proj/README.md

    - SensorTimer: This sensor is triggered at the expiration of a simple timer.
 We need it in order to provide further information about a work if the visitor, at the end of the track, wants to know more about that particular work.

-   - SensorClock: A sensor based on the clock.
+   - **SensorClock**: A sensor based on the clock.
 We need it to know the time, in order to turn the lights when it’s dark.
      Both SensorTimer and SensorClock can be realized using a system call

-   - SensorWeather: A sensor that detects the weather, in order to turn the lights on when there are clouds.
+   - **SensorWeather**: A sensor that detects the weather, in order to turn the lights on when there are clouds.
      It can be a portable cloud sensor.
 The Portable Cloud Sensor measures the amount of cloud cover by comparing the temperature of the sky to the ambient ground level temperature.
 The sky temperature is determined by measuring the amount of radiation in the 8 to 14 micron infrared band.
 A large difference indicates clear skies, whereas a small